 Nowadays, some foreign nationals also move into Beijing’s traditional courtyard houses.
 However, be aware that the property management staff is unlikely to speak English.
 The standard of living in such a house will also be more modest than in Western-style properties.

 Expat housing in Beijing may be more expensive than what you expect or are used to.
-The city didn’t rank #16 in the Mercer International Cost of Living Study 2010 for nothing.
-Although it dropped to #20/17 in the surveys of 2011 and 2012, respectively, it is still not cheap.
+The city didn’t rank 11th in the Mercer International Cost of Living Study 2014 for nothing.

 Prices can rise sharply depending on the location, the living standards, and the size of your new place.
-For instance, a three-bedroom villa in a mid-tier expatriate compound might cost at least 28,000 RMB per month.
-Also take into consideration that your real estate agent expects a commission of one or two monthly rents.
+For instance, a three-bedroom villa in a mid-tier expatriate compound might cost at least 28,000 CNY per month.
+Also take into consideration that your real estate agent expects a commission of one or two months’ rent.

 As a normal tenant, though, you have to go to the nearest police station within 24 hours of your change of address.
 Bring along the following: